Europe is preparing another crackdown on Big Tech

 The new draft legislation has not been released but could include penalties such as steep fines.
 It would have to be approved by lawmakers and EU member countries.

-Facebook (FB) and Google (GOOGL) declined to comment.
+Facebook (FB), Google (GOOGL), and Twitter (TWTR) declined to comment.

 Both US platforms previously said they were making progress on monitoring and dealing with problematic content in Europe, where many countries have strict regulations against hate speech.